 Mada Seghete, Co-Founder of Branch Metrics says hackathons helped build her company to 50 people in 18 months.
 The experience of attending these events helped her and a small team build prototypes and bond.
 She says, “Hackathons force you to think about things more deeply and in a different light (and with different viewpoints) than you’d normally get in everyday work.
 That’s because you’re not focused on your existing projects or KPIs, so you get to form new teams with different people to achieve a different type of task.
 We believe in this so much that Branch now has started internal hackathons.
 By having people work together who otherwise never interact, we force new ideas and perspectives that exponentially accelerate the progress of an idea.”

 Mashery’s internal hackathon revolved around a simple objective: Pitch something that is new and exciting that we can do as a company.
 Kyle Riordan, Research Analyst at Mashery says, “The team building and camaraderie that came from people working across different parts of the organization was a great way to strengthen communication and foster that sense of community that comes with being a part of the Mashery family.”

 At Atlassian, ShipIt Days have become an integral part of their company culture.
-It looks like a lot of fun too – check out their ShipIt Day video, and try not to be motivated or inspired.
+It looks like a lot of fun too - check out their ShipIt Day video, and try not to be motivated or inspired.
 Born out of a hackathon when the company was smaller, this company-wide event follows three simple rules: Work on whatever you want, assemble your crew and make something in 24 hours.
-It also highlights their company values, “be the change you seek,” “play, as a team,” “build heart and balance.”
+It also highlights their company values: “Be the change you seek,” “Play, as a team,” and “Build heart and balance.”
 Projects have ranged from replacing inefficient light bulbs in phone booth rooms to creating a new feature: JIRA Service Desk.